 The General Data Protection Regulation has been in effect since May 25th, 2018 in all EU member states to harmonize data privacy laws across Europe.

-This new regulation applies to any individual or organization that holds data on any citizen (voter, members, volunteer, staffers, contacts, etc).
+This new regulation applies to any individual or organization that holds data on any citizen (contact, members, volunteer, staffers, contacts, etc).

 Under the GDPR, if you as an individual, your company or organization decide ‘why’ and ‘how’ personal data should be processed, then you, your company or organization is considered a Data Controller.

-Your campaign settings has a built-in Privacy Dashboard with five key features to help with your GDPR governance and accountability.
+Your Ecanvasser account has a built-in Privacy Dashboard with five key features to help with your GDPR governance and accountability.

 The account owner is listed by default as the Primary Data Controller.